pytorch/rl/README.md

 and many more to come!

-Check the [examples markdown](sota-implementations/SOTA-IMPLEMENTATIONS.md) directory for more details about handling the various configuration settings.
+Check the [examples](sota-implementations/) directory for more details about handling the various configuration settings.

 We also provide [tutorials and demos](https://pytorch.org/rl/#tutorials) that give a sense of